Styria-Digital/confgetti/README.md

 ## The Problem

-Modern web app development and deployment oftenly considers isolated app enviroments which are easily manageble, and quickly delpoyed with software as VMs or Docker.
+Modern web app development and deployment oftenly considers isolated app enviroments which are easily manageble, and quickly delpoyed with software as **VM**s or **Docker**.
-Everything hardens ands slows down as your app gets bigger and needs more and more *settings* variables declared in you configuration modules or classes, especially for those who manage production state of app or multiple apps.
+As your app gets bigger and needs more and more *settings* variables declared in you configuration modules or classes, management of those variables becomes frustrating, especially for those who manage production state of app or multiple apps and do not care of actually application code.

-Lets call them DevOps.

 Imagine simple web application that uses database for data storage, cache mechanism and AWS S3 Bucket static file storage.
 Oh yes, and our app is Dockerized.
 To run that app successfully usually you need to pass configruation variables to methods/drivers that are communicating with those services.
 So at least, you'll need: